mrocklin/itertoolz/README.md

 Itertoolz
 =========

-More useful tools for Python iterators
+More useful tools for Python iterators.
+A set of common utility functions.

 Relationship to `itertools`
 ---------------------------